 This is the perfect hairstyle during the cold months.

 11. Braided Yarn Ponytail

-You can vary the length of the braids to make it look like a natural ponytail.
+You can vary the length of the braids to make them look like a natural ponytail.

 12. Red Yarn Braids